KristofferTroncoso/rheastagram/src/kanban.md

         amplify console. i copied pasted the code from here https://github.com/aws-amplify/amplify-js/issues/2498
 * make gear icon/button on profile page for options like log out
     * i also just removed it from the navbar alltogether. just like the real ig app
+* add comment feature
+  * ok wow i actually got pretty far. the commenting is actually working. i just have to refresh and add the comment when i post it.
+  * yayy i actually fixed it. the refreshing when you post a comment. no errors.
+  * now i just have to fix chrono order.
+  * wow this was crazy but i actually did it. it actually looks good

 # Postpone